ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 -----------------------------------------

 The diagram below shows how to use the original 3DR PPM-Sum encoder.
-The new encoder is used in the same way.
+The linked encoder is used in the same way.

 .. image:: ../../../images/PX4FMU_PX4IO_Wire_3DRradio2.jpg
     :target: ../_images/PX4FMU_PX4IO_Wire_3DRradio2.jpg